fieldtrip/website/workshop/aarhus/beamformingerf.md

     cfg.uvar     = 2;
     stat = ft_sourcestatistics(cfg,sourcepstM1,sourcepreM1);

 Note, we make two subsequent calls to **[ft_sourceinterpolate](https://github.com/fieldtrip/fieldtrip/blob/release/ft_sourceinterpolate.m)**.
-One for the functional data (e.g. t-value distribution) and the other for a binary mask of 0 and 1 indexing voxels of significant condition differences.
+One for the functional data (e.g., t-value distribution) and the other for a binary mask of 0 and 1 indexing voxels of significant condition differences.

     cfg              = [];
     cfg.voxelcoord   = 'no';